Gozargah/gozargah.github.io/marzban/en/docs/xray-inbounds.md

 ## Notes

 ::: tip Tip
-`gRPC` and `H2` transmissions are only supported up to version `v1.8.24` of the Xray core.
-In later versions, these two transmissions have been removed, and `XHTTP` transmission has replaced them.
+`H2` transmission is only supported up to version `v1.8.24` of the Xray core.
+In later versions, this transmission has been removed, and `XHTTP` transmission has replaced it.
 :::

 ::: tip Tip